autograms/autograms/docs/autograms_concepts/autograms.md

 ## Variables

-Variables in LM sheets can be any python object.
+Variables in AutoGRAMS can be any python object.
 Variables are set when AutoGRAMS instructions are executed.
 To define a variable, include an equals sign in the instruction to assign the output of the node to the variable.
 For instance:
 ```
 exec_node(action="thought",instruction="summary=Write down a summary of the conversation so far.")
 ```
 Will execute an internal dialogue where the model will respond to the instruction, and save the resulting model output into the variable `summary`.
-IN LM sheets compiled from python, it's also possible to use regular assigments outside of the instruction:
+In AutoGRAMS compiled from python, it's also possible to use regular assignments outside of the instruction:
 ```
 summary=exec_node(action="thought",instruction="Write down a summary of the conversation so far.")
 ```
 And the AutoGRAMS compiler will infer the correct instruction syntax to cause the variable assignment to be executed.
 Variables can be used in 2 ways--by passing them in python function nodes, or by incorporating them as a string into an instruction (which could be for any node type).
-To use a variable in a python function, you simply use the variable as you would in any python statement. for instance `'here is a summary: '+summary` (or equivlently `exec_node(action="python_function",instruction="'here is a summary:' +summary"`) will result in a string that concatenates the prefix 'here is a summary:' with the sumamry string output by the model at the previous node.
+To use a variable in a python function, you simply use the variable as you would in any python statement. for instance `summary_str='here is a summary: '+summary` (or equivalently `exec_node(action="python_function",instruction="summary_str='here is a summary:' +summary"`) will result in a string that concatenates the prefix 'here is a summary:' with the summary string output by the model at the previous node.

-The second way to incoporate the variable is the the syntax `$summary`, which results in an instruction that is dynamically formed based on the value of the summary when the node is assigned. this syntax only works for python strings, or other python objects that have the `__str__` method to be converted to strings.
+The second way to incorporate the variable is the the syntax `$summary`, which results in an instruction that is dynamically formed based on the value of the summary when the node is assigned. this syntax only works for python strings, or other python objects that have the `__str__` method to be converted to strings.
 This is mainly used for chat and thought type nodes that are passed to the model.
 For instance, later in the conversation we might use a node like this:

 ```